 Use a tool like Google Analytics to see where these customers spend time on your website, what they click on, and where they bounce on your website.
 You can even use customer feedback to get more insight into why customers leave and then use this information to create even more segments.

 Segmentation is an important first step because this is where you can start to think about the different types of communication to send each group.
 Base how you communicate with your segments on their preferences, what type of information you need to share, and how often you need to contact them.

-For each segment you create, come up with custom messages to improve the customer experience and relationship.
+For each segment you create, come up with custom messages to improve the customer journey and relationship.
 As the Young Entrepreneur Council (YEC) points out, “Creating a message that speaks to your customers’ exact needs can allow you to reach them, be visible to them, and relate to them in ways that you have never done before — only then will you truly retain a customer for life.”

 Go beyond simply customizing messages with the customer’s name; include specific information to encourage each group to come back and continue to be active, engaged customers.
 Let’s say one of your segments comprises lapsed customers who haven’t bought anything in two months.
 Here are some ways to customize their messages:

 When customers see that you’re paying attention to their needs or that you’re making an effort to make their experience better, they’re more likely to come back and buy again.

 Create message templates for each segment, and send them across multiple channels.
 We’ll get into this more in a minute, but the goal here is to have custom messages on hand that cater to the specific needs of each of your segments.

 Find how how to get paid faster: 5 Credit Collection Strategies for Faster Repayment (and Better CX)